 Our second measure of the fertility transition, which we employ in our robustness checks, is taken from Caldwell and Caldwell (2001).
-These data speak to the year of the fertility transition, judged from total fertility rates rather than the crude birth rate, which could make a difference.
+These data speak to the year of the fertility transition, judged from total fertility rates rather than crude birth rates, which could make a difference.
 This variable is labeled YFD2, and it allows for a test of the model on a sample of up to 91 countries.